Epilepsy

 Causes

 Many conditions that disrupt normal brain activity, known as "co-occurring conditions," can cause epilepsy.
 People may stop having seizures after receiving treatment for these conditions.
-However, whether or not the seizures stop depends on the type of disorder the affected brain region and the amount of brain damage that occurred prior to treatment.
+However, whether or not the seizures stop depends on the type of disorder, the affected brain region and the amount of brain damage that occurred before treatment.
 The following are some conditions that can cause epilepsy:

 Trauma to the head